 An investment portfolio is a collection of investments constructed to meet a financial goal.
-In the case of The Stock Market Game—Capitol Hill Challenge, students amass an investment portfolio of common stocks and mutual funds.
+In the case of the KWHS Investment Competition, students build a portfolio of stocks.
+In another competition known as the Stock Market Game—Capitol Hill Challenge, students amass an investment portfolio of common stocks and mutual funds.
 While stocks and mutual funds are popular investments, people also have other choices when it comes to investing their money.
 Following is a look at some basic investment choices:

 Stocks enable investors to become part owners.
 When someone purchases a share of stock, they are purchasing a piece of the company.
 In a simplified example, if a company had 100 shares of stock, and an investor purchased one of those shares, the investor would now own one-one-hundredth of the company.